MayJuun/fhir/README.md

-# Complete? - I think it actually functions close to how I'd like it to now.
+# Close to ready for release.

 # ToDos - not emergent or necessary
 1. Order of classes in files (just because I have some OCD tendencies).